Bit0071/Git-Sample001/README.md

 # Git-Sample001
-Intro to GitHub and Practice, nothing important just something to play.
+Intro to GitHub and Practice, nothing important just something to play and experiment.